 • Keep the message simple, clear, and concise.

-• Use to “To” line if you are assigning action to the recipient.
+• Use the “To” line if you are assigning an action to the recipient.

 • Use the “Cc” line if no action is required from the recipient (equivalent to the “Subject” line designation “FYI-Reference”).

-• Use the appropriate e-mail subject line designation when sending e-mail to increase recipient efficiency in processing e-mail, set expectations and establish consistency across e-mail messages.
+• Use the appropriate e-mail subject line designation when sending an e-mail to increase recipient efficiency in processing e-mail, set expectations, and establish consistency across e-mail messages.

 • Ensure that action items are clearly identified by using bold or colored type.

 • When replying to e-mail, only reply to those involved in the discussion or decision.

 • Limit the use of “Reply to All” to those individuals who need to act upon, implement, or be informed about the discussion or decision.